seedstack/website/content/docs/seed/manual/cli.md

     - "SeedManual"
 tags:
     - "cli"
+    - "option"
+    - "argument"
 menu:
     SeedManual:
-        weight: 30
+        weight: 20
 ---

-Writing advanced command-line applications is simple with the Java framework command-line interface (CLI) module.
-Seed provides support for multiple commands, each with their own options and argument combinations.<!--more--> To enable CLI support to your project, add the `seed-cli` module to your classpath.
+The `seed-cli` module provides support for creating applications that are run from the command-line, accepting options and arguments. <!--more-->

+# Dependency

+Command-line support requires the following dependency in your project:

 {{< dependency g="org.seedstack.seed" a="seed-cli" >}}